dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmDeleteStudyBatchSize:

-    :ref:`Delete Study Batch Size <dcmDeleteStudyBatchSize>`",integer,"number of studies to delete from the Storage System, if the usable space fall below configured Usable Space, before checking the usable space again.
+    :ref:`Delete Study Batch Size <dcmDeleteStudyBatchSize>`",integer,"Number of Studies to delete from the Storage System, if the usable space fall below configured Usable Space, before checking the usable space again.

     (dcmDeleteStudyBatchSize)"
+    "
+    .. _dcmDeleteStudyChunkSize:

+    :ref:`Delete Study Chunk Size <dcmDeleteStudyChunkSize>`",integer,"Number of Instances deleted in one DB transaction on permanent deletion of Studies.

+    (dcmDeleteStudyChunkSize)"
     "
     .. _dcmDeletePatientOnDeleteLastStudy: